-Graduate Diploma in Internationa l Business Program Application Fee (Non-Refundable after 7 days) \$ 75 Registration Fee (Non-Refundable after 7 days) \$ 100 Students have the option of enrolling in one course, several courses or the entire Graduate Diploma program.
-Students STRF Fee (Non-Refundable, CA Residents Only) \$ 0 completing six courses will be conferred the Graduate Diplor in International Business by Anaheim University.
-Per Course Fees The Student Tuition Recovery Fund (STRF) is administered Tuition Fee (\$375 per credit x three credits) \$ 1,125/course taken the California BPPE and applies only to California residents.
-T STRF fee is currently zero dollars (\$0) per one thousand dolla Records Fee \$ 200/term (\$1,000) of institutional charges The State of California established the Student Tuition Recovery Fund (STRF) to relie Per Course Fee Total \$ 1,325 or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was Transfer Credit Fee \$ 75/course (optional) California resident while enrolled, or was enrolled in a reside program, if the student enrolled in the institution, prepaid One Time Fees tuition, and suffered an economic loss.
-Unless relieved of the obligation to do so, you must pay the state-imposed assessme Diploma No cost for the STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a California reside or are enrolled in a residency program, and prepay all or part Replacement Diploma \$ 200 (optional) your tuition.
-You are not eligible for protection from the STR and you are not required to pay the STRF assessment, if you Replacement Cover \$ 75 (optional) not a California resident, or are not enrolled in a residency program.
-Course Completion Letter \$ 35 (optional) Program Total \$8,125
+Graduate Diploma in Sustainable Management P rogram Fees Note: Books & materials will be extra, and are expected to average Application Fee (Non-Refundable after 7 days) \$ 75 U.S. \$200 per course.
+Registration Fee (Non-Refundable after 7 days) \$ 100 Pay for only one course at a time.
+STRF Fee (Non-Refundable, CA Residents Only) \$ 0 Please see the refund policy in the Policies & Procedures catalog.
+Per Course Fees Payments can be made by check, credit card (Visa, MasterCard, American Express or Discover), money order or bank transfer.
+Tuition may be paid on a course-by- course basis.
+The application fee must be Tuition Fee (\$375 per credit x three credits) \$1,125/course taken paid at the time of application, and prior to beginning the first term, students must pay the registration, tuition, and records fee.
+For the remaining five terms, students must pay the tuition and records fee.
+Records Fee \$ 200/term Per Course Fee Total \$ 1,325 The Student Tuition Recovery Fund (STRF) is administered by the California BPPE and applies only to California residents.
+The STRF Transfer Credit Fee \$ 75/course (optional) fee is currently two dollars and fifty cents (\$2.50) per one thousand dollars (\$1,000) of institutional charges The State of California established the Student Tuition Recovery Fund (STRF) to One Time Fees relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency Diploma No cost program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.
+Unless relieved of the obligation to do so, you must pay the state-imposed assessment for the Replacement Diploma \$ 200 (optional) STRF, or it must be paid on your behalf, if you are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all or part of your Replacement Cover \$ 75 (optional) tuition.
+You are not eligible for protection from the STRF and you are not required to pay the STRF assessment, if you are not a California resident, or are not enrolled in a residency program.
+Course Completion Letter \$ 35 (optional) Culton trained in a resident, or are not entrolled in a residency program.
+Program Total \$8,125